KurbanismailovZaur/Paths/Docs/README_EN.md

 ![Анимация](https://user-images.githubusercontent.com/5365111/153751688-05087dbf-e8b8-4745-a1a5-6c8c41ffdc34.gif)

 # API
 To work with paths via code, a convenient API has been developed.
+To access the necessary classes use the namespace `Redcode.Paths`.

 ## Path creation
 To create a path use the static method `Path.Create()`.
 It will create a game object named "Path" at position zero, add a `Path` component to it and return it as a result.
 This method has 4 overloads: